 To power a subwoofer, most amplifiers are bridged to combine two channels into one subwoofer or four channels into two subwoofers.

-Therefore, this is usually the best time you should consider bridging your amp.
+Therefore, this is usually the best time for you to consider bridging your amp.

 Does Bridging an Amp Change the OHM Load?